DamianGillessen1989/que-padrisimo/README.md

 - [Grammarly](https://app.grammarly.com/) - Used to ensure polished material by addressing grammar errors throughout the production.
 - [w3 Validator](https://validator.w3.org/) - Used to validate the CSS styling code and HTML of internet pages.
+- [JSHint](https://jshint.com/) - Used to validatea the JavaScript code of all pages.
+- [Esprima](https://esprima.org/demo/validate.html) - Used to validatea the JavaScript code of all pages.
 - [Google Chrome DevTools & Lighthosue](https://developer.chrome.com/docs/lighthouse/overview) - Used to assess the website's functionality.
 - [Google PageSpeed](https://pagespeed.web.dev/) - Used to analyse and improve the website's functionality.